WHO ARE YA?

-Contact initially must be made by email, letter or fax via the details above.
+Contact initially must be made by email or letter via the details above.

 The Club undertakes to respond to any equitable contact from any customer, normally within a maximum of seven working days.
 Every effort will be made to respond as soon as possible and particularly so if the nature of any communication warrants an urgent or early reply.

-Response may be by telephone, fax, letter or e-mail as deemed appropriate.
+Response may be by telephone, letter or e-mail as deemed appropriate.

 Please be aware that not all written and/or verbal communication reach their intended destination due to technical, human error or distribution anomalies.

 If the supporter or customer remains unhappy they can refer the matter directly to The Independent Football Ombudsman (IFO) using the following details:

 Suite 49, 57 Great George Street, Leeds, LS1 3AJ